Supreme Court Justice David Souter will retire in June after more than 18 years on the Supreme Court.

 There were rumors of Justice Souter meeting with Senator Patrick Leahy, chairman of the Senate Judiciary Committee and that he had not hired law clerks for the October 2009 term so maybe this was all kinda obvious.
 Still, justices don’t change over much so it always seems like big news.

-Justice Souter pleased progressives and angered conservatives by taking moderate positions on the bench in spite of his nomination by a conservative President George H.W.
+Justice Souter pleased progressives and angered conservatives by taking moderate positions on the bench despite his nomination by a conservative President George H.W.
 Bush.